glorymlory/secure_mqtt/Documentation/report.md

 - Malicious publishers may publish non-sense data over a broker that is not deployed securely (I.e has no authentication or if credentials were to leak by someone having access to network and simply inspecting mqtt packets.)
 - Malicious subscribers may subscribe to any topic being published by broker ( using `#`), and potentially access sensitive data.
 Sensitive data could be data from a smart home such as temperature readings, power consumption readings etc, or from a smart vehicle systems such as engine rotations (RPM), car speeds, braking time etc.
 - It would prove even more disastrous if someone were to be able to publish false data to such topics and these data are used by end system to function.

+#### Our Implementation:

+Our general idea is to implement the following:

+1. Enforce Authentication between clients and brokers.
+2. Encrypt the authentication messages, such that credentials are not leaked over the a simple network packet scan.
+3. Use asymmetric keys to encrypt the data between clients and broker so as to enforce data integrity.

+**Encryption of Authentication Message**

+- We encrypt all the authentication messages between all clients and broker.
+- We use the `Speck80 Block Cipher` to encrypt all the messages.
+- `Speck80` has been used as it is a lightweight block cipher that can be handled by most IoT devices while also providing substantial security measures.
+- The assumption we make: That the `broker` and `client` and already aware of the key used for encryption and decryption.